 Fats & Oils

-Other healthy fats for cooking include tallow, lard and duck fat.
+Other Healthy Fats: Other optimal fats for cooking include tallow, lard and duck fat.
 Tallow and lard need to be rendered at home (how-to videos on this blog) but duck fat can be purchased.

 Getting started with fermented food and beverages is an important step to incorporating Traditional Diet in one’s home.
 There are over 20 videos on this blog which teach you how to make various fermented foods and drinks, but in order to get started, you need the proper cultures!